July 28, 2017, by Scott Seeley

 Given its challenges, Huntsville City Schools should do more to engage and encourage conversations with stakeholders.
 Shouldn’t we expect Huntsville City Schools to offer the same level of public engagement as the school districts in cities often listed along with Huntsville on the “Top Cities For…” and the “Best Of … ” lists promoted by Huntsville’s leadership?

-The vote to change the Huntsville School Board’s Citizen Comment Policy will be on Thursday, August 10, 2017 at the next Regular Board Meeting.
-Per the board’s bylaws, it will require four votes (at least a 2/3 vote)to change the policy – not the three votes typically necessary to carry a motion.
+Per the board’s bylaws, it requires four votes (at least a 2/3 vote)to change the policy – not the three votes typically necessary to carry a motion.
 Reach out to your board member and let them know your thoughts.